TCP Reliability and Flow Control

 Window Size and Acknowledgment

 TCP flow control also checks the quantity of data that the destination host can receive and process reliably.
 It is is the service which maintains the reliability of TCP transmission by adjusting the rate of data flow between the source host and destination host for an established session.
 To achieve this, the TCP header includes a 16-bit field called the window size.

 The figure below illustrates an example of window size and its acknowledgements which is the process of flow control.
 The window size is the number of bytes that the destination device of a TCP session can accept and process a single time.
 In this example, the host-B’s initial window size for the TCP session is 1,500 bytes.

 The figure illustrates, that the source is transmitting 1,500 bytes of data within each TCP segment.
 This is calling MSS (Maximum Segment Size).
 The primary window size is settled upon when the TCP session is established; during the three-way handshake.
 The source host must bound the number of bytes sent to the destination host based on the destination’s window size.

 Only after the source host receives an acknowledgement of receiving all the bytes at the destination host, can it continue sending more data for the session.
 Usually, the destination host will not wait for all receiving all bytes for its window size before replying with an acknowledgement.
 When the destination bytes received and processed; the destination host will send acknowledgements to inform the source host that it can continue to send additional bytes.

 Usually, the server will wait until receiving all 4,500 bytes before sending an acknowledgement.
 This means the host can correct its send window as it receives acknowledgements from the server.
-As shown in the figure when host-A receives an acknowledgement with the acknowledgement number 3,001, it send window will increment another 4,500 bytes (the size of the host-B;s current window size) to 7,500. host-A can now continue to send up to another 4,500 bytes to host B as long as it does not send past its new send window at 7,500.
+As shown in the figure when host-A receives an acknowledgement with the acknowledgement number 3,001, it sends window will increment another 4,500 bytes (the size of the host-B;s current window size) to 7,500. host-A can now continue to send up to another 4,500 bytes to host B as long as it does not send past its new send window at 7,500.